Updated Jan 10, 2023

 No, solar panels don’t affect property taxes.
 In Oregon, solar panels are considered “green energy improvements” and thus increase the value of your home without increasing your property taxes.

 The state of Oregon does not have any tax write-offs for solar system installation.
-However, you can claim a 26% credit on your federal tax for the total price of your solar energy system.
+However, you can claim a 30% credit on your federal tax for the total price of your solar energy system through the end of 2032.

 At House Method, transparency and trust are our most important values for the reader.
 That’s why we took the time to create an objective rating system and score each solar energy company/service according to our methodology.